 These Strawberry Banana Oatmeal Muffins are made with oat flour, almond flour and sweetened naturally with bananas and coconut sugar!
-Also GF & vegan too!
+This banana oatmeal muffin recipe is not only healthy but Gluten-Free & Vegan too!

 But unfortunately, fresh strawberries are a luxury I can only truly enjoy during the summer.
 Any other time of year they're just too expensive and the flavor almost isn't worth it.
 Now that we're moving into summer again, bring on ALL the strawberries.

 Already this week I've shared my Triple Berry Quinoa Salad and now it's these super simple, super healthy Strawberry Banana Oatmeal Muffins.